moorara/interview/cheatsheets/2-sorting.md

 ```

   - Heap sort is the only **in-place** sorting algorithm with **NlgN** compares in the **worst-case**.
-  - Heap sort is **optimal for both time and space**, but its inner loop is longer than Quick sort, and it makes poor use of cache memory.
+  - Heap sort is **optimal w.r.t. both time and space**, but its inner loop is longer than Quick sort, and it makes poor use of cache memory.

 ### Radix Sort